ArsenijN/MagicTP/DEVLOG.md

 # Upcoming changes:
+- [ ] Test ry_ua and other locales, test mod fully
 - [ ] Allow change some settings about player disclosure visually
 - [ ] Add more Forge Minecraft versions (test what versions are supported)
 - [ ] Workout with Fabric